Blocked sites at work

 The final reason is more about the physical resources of a company: preventing access to certain websites helps avoid bandwidth issues.
 This is especially true with streaming services, like Netflix, YouTube or Spotify, whose use at a wide level might result in slowdowns within the whole company network.

 >> FlashStart is completely cloud-based and can be activated both at the router level and as an end-point application ?
-Start your free trial now
+Request a quotation or try it now

 1.2 Ethical considerations